-We must not forget that the punk and new wave were imposed between the news magazines and music stations in 1977, when the first solo album was released by a member of the Beach Boys, the "Pacific Ocean Blue" by Dennis Wilson that although it had good reviews, was acceptable but poor public response.
+We must not forget that the punk and new wave were imposed between news magazines and music stations in 1977, when the first album was released solo a member of the Beach Boys, the "Pacific Ocean Blue" by Dennis Wilson, that while it had good reviews, it was ok but poor public response.
 No music was fashionable, even it could be seen in many ways as a review of previously developed and styles.
-But, as often happens with things in which one delivers it all, time was commissioned to shine with increasing intensity the whole personality, talent and emotion that contained their grooves.
+But, as often happens with things in which one delivers it all, time took care to make glistening with increasing intensity the whole personality, talent and excitement that contained their grooves.
 He became a cult album and today it is no longer unusual to see him in the lists of the best albums of the rock.
-Dennis was involved throughout the full charge of the process composition, arrangement, production, vocals, keyboards and drums (with the notable collaboration Gregg Jakobson, family and musicians abundant winds, vocals, bass and guitar).
-This paper gave his soul, in the chaos that had become his life managed to find the pulsing spirit of some flowers destroyed years ago.
-It speaks of desires in the great "River Song", from his love of rock and roll in "What's Wrong" and "Friday Night" (this with an introduction that clearly reminds the "Shine On You Crazy Diamond" by Pink Floyd group, which personally I think it floats in songs and sounds of this disc), Love and loneliness in the heartbreaking "Thoughts Of You" and "Time" (Randy Newman, also born in Los Angeles, inevitably comes to my head also in several Songs of this work), Ecology in "Pacific Ocean Blue" color and hope in "Rainbows" inevitable goodbyes in atmospheric and great "Farewell My Friend", dreams and reality in "Dreamer" or that closes the "End Of The Show" album, with a broken voice poignantly.
-Embraced by a sumptuous production and the exquisite arrangements is the beating heart of a disk of shadows and solitude, away from the sun and joy, where the only lights are the glow of the moon and hope.
+Dennis was involved throughout the full charge of the process composition, arrangement, production, vocals, keyboards and drums (with the notable collaboration Gregg Jakobson, family and abundant wind musicians, choirs, bass and guitar).
+In this work he gave his soul, in the chaos that had become his life managed to find the pulsating spirit of some flowers destroyed years ago.
+He speaks of desires in the great "River Song", from his love of rock and roll in "What's Wrong" and "Friday Night" (this with an introduction that clearly reminds the "Shine On You Crazy Diamond" by Pink Floyd group I personally think floating in songs and sounds of this album), love and loneliness in the heartbreaking "Thoughts Of You" and "Time" (Randy Newman, also born in Los Angeles, inevitably comes to my mind also in several Songs of this work), Ecology in "Pacific Ocean Blue" color and hope in "Rainbows" inevitable goodbyes in atmospheric and great "Farewell My Friend", dreams and reality in "Dreamer" or that closes the album "End Of The Show" with a touchingly broken voice.
+Embraced by a sumptuous production and exquisite arrangements the beating heart is that of a disk of shadows and solitude, away from the sun and joy, where the only lights that shine are the moon and hope.